Chapter 9: IX

-Before Ch'Targh left to make his way to find his station on the bridge as well, K'nera stepped forward to stop him so that she could speak with him.
+Before Ch'Targh left to make his way to find his station on the bridge, K'nera stepped forward to stop him so that she could speak with him.
 She wanted to discuss his bunk-mate with him.
 K'nera asked if he knew whether or not Worf had contacted his son yet in the time since Jadzia's death.

 Ch'Targh eyed the young Betazoid carefully as he tried to decide if he should speak of his young charge with the woman.
 In general, while he wouldn't consider himself among the xenophobes that were on the ship, he didn't trust other races.
 Particularly those that possessed psionic abilities.
 Still, the young woman standing before him had on countless times while serving on board proven that while her body may be Betazoid her heart was Klingon.
 He also knew that Alexander considered her to be a close friend; one of the few on board actually.

 Exhaling roughly, "No. I believe that the general has spoken with him a few times but not his father.
 I won't hold my breath waiting for him to contact his son, either.
 Those two have had a strained relationship for years.
 Somehow I do not see Commander Worf reaching out to his son now."